literallycanvas/literallycanvas.github.com/using.rst

     callback is a convenient place to set up event handlers, programmatically add shapes, or otherwise integrate with your application.

-    :ref:`saving-and-loading` has examples of how you might use this option.
+    :ref:`saving-and-loading` has an example of how you might use this option.

 ``primaryColor``: CSS color string
     Starting stroke color.
 Defaults to ``'#000'``.